 As is often the case in a small city, Brooksville doesn't have a public transportation system that people use for their commute.

 The people who call Brooksville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brooksville residents report their race to be White, followed by Asian.
-Important ancestries of people in Brooksville include German, English, Irish, British, and Scots-Irish.
+The greatest number of Brooksville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brooksville include English, German, Irish, British, and European.

 The most common language spoken in Brooksville is English.
 Other important languages spoken here include Spanish and African languages.